RejektsConference/CloudNativeRejekts/decision-record/README.md

 Each file in this directory represents a decision record.
 Each file should contain the following information:

 - **Title**: A brief title.
-- **Status**: The status of the decision record, such as "Approved", "Pending", or "Superseded".
+- **Status**: The status of the decision record, such as "Approved", "Pending", "Rejected", "Deprecated", or "Superseded".
 - **Description**: A detailed description of the decision, including any relevant context and reasoning behind it.
 - **Resources** (Optional): Any resources used in the decision-making process that may add more context for future readers.